 - 1. The Student Uniform, Shoes & Equipment - a.
 The uniform itself is to be clean and in good repair.
 If a student chooses to wear a shirt under the uniform, the shirt must be the same color as the uniform. - b.
-In the event a student should gain or lose weight and the uniform does not fit well, the student must purchase appropriately sized AUSON uniforms. - c.
+Only the lab coat or approved navy uniform jacket, with the Averett logo, can be worn over the student uniform. - c.
+In the event a student should gain or lose weight and the uniform does not fit well, the student must purchase appropriately sized AUSON uniforms. - d.
 Shoes and laces are to be clean and in good repair.
 Only non-porous, non-canvas white nursing shoes or all white athletic shoes may be worn.
 Open toe shoes or shoes with holes are not permitted.
-Clogs must have a heel strap and the heel strap must be worn at the heel. - d.
+Clogs must have a heel strap and the heel strap must be worn at the heel. - e.
 White hose are to be worn with dress uniforms.
-Either white hose or white socks are to be worn with pant uniforms. - e.
-A watch with a second hand, bandage scissors, stethoscope and a black pen are to accompany the student at all times. - f.
-The student is required to wear their nametag, or where appropriate, another form of identification. - g.
+Either white hose or white socks are to be worn with pant uniforms.

+- f.
+A watch with a second hand, bandage scissors, stethoscope and a black pen are to accompany the student at all times. - g.
+A Smart device/watch is not allowed in the clinical area. - h.
+No computers are allowed in clinical UNLESS approved by the clinical facility. - i.
+The student is required to wear their nametag, or where appropriate, another form of identification. - j.
 Appropriate dress for some clinical experiences may vary from the stated code.
-Follow the guidelines in the course syllabus. - 2.
-Jewelry - a.
+Follow the guidelines in the course syllabus.

+2. Jewelry

+- a.
 Students may wear a smooth (no stones) wedding band and a watch with a second hand in the clinical setting. - b.
-Regardless of the number of piercings the student has, no piercing jewelry is allowed in the clinical setting, including earrings.
+Regardless of the number of piercings the student has, no piercing jewelry is allowed in the clinical setting, including earrings. - i.

-- i.
 If the piercing requires something to maintain patency, the student may wear a clear stud - with approval from the course faculty. - c.
 No other jewelry is allowed. - 3.
 Hair - a.
 Hair is to be neat and clean and trimmed, with no extreme styles. - b.
 Hair styles may not interfere with patient care. - c.
-Long hair must be pulled back off the shoulders and contained at all times.
+Long hair, including braids, must be neatly fastened pinned or secured up to the head.
+Hair should be pulled back off the shoulders and contained at all times.
 It may not fall down toward the face when looking down, and it may not swing freely. - d.
 Hair color should be natural tones (no pink, purple, green, etc.) - e.
-Men sideburns should be trimmed - f.
+No head bands will be allowed in the clinical setting. - f.
+Hair ties can be worn but must be a solid navy or black color. - g.
+Men sideburns should be trimmed - h.
 Men facial hair, mustaches and beards must be well-trimmed and neat - 4.
 Personal Grooming - a.
 Fingernails are not to extend beyond the tip of the finger. - b.
 Fake nails or gel nails are not allowed. - c.
-Colored fingernail polish is not allowed. - d.
-Makeup must be moderate - e.
+Fingernail polish is not allowed. - d.
+Makeup must be moderate, and no fake eye lashes are allowed. - e.
 No fragrances may be worn. - f.
+Daily personal hygiene and use of deodorant is expected. - g.
 All tattoos must be covered; they may not be visible to those around you. - 5.
 Identification - a.
 Wear the AU School of Nursing ID badge. - b.
 Wear any ID badge required by your clinical setting.